ecmwf/ecflow/docs/python_api/InLimit.rst

 Constructor::

+   InLimit(
+        name,
-   InLimit(name, optional<path = ''>, optional<token = 1>, optional<limit_this_node_only = false>)
+        optional<path = ''>,
+        optional<token = 1>,
+        optional<limit_this_node_only = false>,
+        optional<limit_submission_only = false
+   )

+      string name
-      string name           : The name of the referenced Limit string path<optional> : The path to the Limit, if this is left out, then Limit of 'name' must be specified some where up the parent hierarchy
+          : The name of the associated Limit string path<optional>
+          : The path to the node with associated Limit.
+            If not provided, the Limit 'name' will be be found by traversing the node hierarchy towards the root. int value<optional>
-      int value<optional>   : The usage of the Limit.
-Each job submission will consume 'value' tokens from the Limit. defaults to 1 if no value specified. bool limit_this_node_only<optional> : Only limits this node and *NOT* its children Can be used load balance families
+          : The value used from the Limit.
+            Each job submission will consume 'value' tokens from the Limit.
+            Default value is to 1.
+      bool limit_this_node_only<optional>
+          : Only limits this node and *NOT* its children.
+            Can be used to load balance families.
+            Default value is false.
+      bool limit_submission_only<optional>
+          : The limit applies to number of submitted tasks Default value is false.

 Usage: